-In medium bowl, whisk eggs until well combined; whisk in cream, salt and pepper, making sure salt is dissolved.
+WHISK eggs in medium bowl until well combined.
+Whisk in cream, salt and pepper, making sure salt is dissolved.
 Pour over ingredients in pie plate.

 BAKE quiche on lower rack of oven for 50 to 60 minutes or until set all the way to center.
 Serve warm.

 This is a great recipe, one of the best quiche recipes I have ever made.
 I have made with leeks and without, but our family prefers no leeks.
 I also use a blend of Cabot cheddar, Seriously Sharp and Sharp.
 We typically make for holiday gatherings but my 12 year old son asked if I can make it every day.
 I make 2 at a time and freeze the second.
 The steps to make the crust and roast the tomatoes does take extra time but definitely worth it!